WBCD 2026 Competition Track

 Step 1: Sample Loading

-Success Criteria: All 4 vials fully inserted, upright, correct positions.
+End state: All 4 vials fully inserted, upright, in correct positions.
 No damage or drops.

 Step 2: Instrument Interfacing

-Load a sample rack into an analytical instrument by operating its drawer mechanism.
+Load a sample rack into an analytical instrument by operating its drawer mechanism (open, place rack, close).
+See Scoring below for the per-action breakdown.

 Success Criteria: Drawer opened/closed without excessive force.
 Rack in correct position.